-(Please refer to the following article: Oracle 12c In-Memory, Columnar Database & How It Relates to SAP Hana for update on IMDB/Columnar databases)
+(Please refer to the following article: Oracle 12c In-Memory Database is Out - Hardly Anybody Notices for update on Oracle 12c databases)

 Contemporary large servers are routinely configured with 2TB of RAM.
 It is thus possible to fit an entire average size OLTP database in memory directly accessible by CPU.
 There is a long history of academic research on how to best utilize relatively abundant computer memory.
 This research is becoming increasingly relevant as databases serving business applications are heading towards memory centric design and implementation.

 If you simply place Oracle RDBMS's files on Solid State Disk, or configure buffer cache (SGA) large enough to contain the whole database, Oracle will not magically become an IMDB database, nor it will perform much faster.
 In order to properly utilize memory, IMDB databases require purposely architected, configured, balanced and optimized hardware (CPU, RAM, Flash, busses, cluster interconnect), as well as RDBMS software written with RAM as center point in mind.
 IMDB's main premise is that data primarily resides in RAM and is only persisted to disk for protection and auxiliary functions.
 Data structures, methods and processes typically associated with an RDBMS (index types, join methods, data layout, internal data flows and processing) need to be (re)designed with RAM-centric axiom in mind.

 There are a few fully functional IMDB products available on the market today.
 SAP Hana is one of the most recent additions to IMDB class of products.